-Every Anti-Champion Weapon in Destiny 2 (February 2023)
+Every Anti-Champion Weapon in Destiny 2 (2023)

 - Thunderlord (Arc Machine Gun, Power)

-Unstoppable Champions — Stagger Destiny 2 Anti-Champion Weapons
+Unstoppable Champions — Stagger

 Lastly, Unstoppable Champions will rush towards you and not stop until you’re dead.
-Unless they’re stunned by the right mod/weapon combo or one of these Exotics, they have tremendous damage resistance and can be extremely dangerous.
+Unless they’re stunned by the right mod/weapon combination or one of these Exotics, they have tremendous damage resistance and can be extremely dangerous in close quarters.

 - Bastion (Kinetic Fusion Rifle, Special)